-Which tradespeople earned the most?
+Which trades earned the most in 2024?

 Builders had the highest annual average turnover among UK tradespeople in 2024 at £110,260.